Traditional Plant-Based Cooking

 Shallots cooking in pan.

-Melt the vegan butter [or heat a ¼ cup of veggie broth] in a non-stick pan.
+Step 7: Melt the vegan butter [or heat a ¼ cup of vegetable stock] in a non-stick pan.
 Add the shallots and cook for 5 minutes, stirring frequently.

 Vegan bacon pieces and crushed garlic added to pan with shallots.